 - 1 hour on Florida Building Code and advanced modules

-To renew your Florida general contractor’s license, go to the DBPR website and follow the directions for creating an online account.
+To renew your Florida general contractor’s license, click on the link below and follow the directions for creating an online account:

 Table of Fees